 Private school curricula in Selangor

 The Cambridge IGCSE programme is the clear front-runner, offered by 80 schools statewide.
 After that, 54 schools run A-Levels as a pre-university pathway, and 45 offer the IB Diploma.
-You will also find the British curriculum at several well-known schools, along with a handful following the Australian curriculum and the Malaysian national syllabus in private settings.
+You will also find the British curriculum (EYFS through A-Levels) at schools like Alice Smith, ELC and Beaconhouse, alongside the Australian curriculum at Australian International School in Seri Kembangan, and the Malaysian national syllabus in private settings.

 This spread means parents are not forced into a single track.
 A student who starts at a Cambridge primary school can stay within that system through IGCSE and A-Levels, or switch to the IB Diploma at Year 10.
 Both routes are available without leaving the state.